Transfer Admissions Requirements

 Changing Your Major

-DCAD Transfers:.
-Beginning with fall 2014 entrance to Pratt, DCAD students must have a 2.7 GPA.
-DCAD students who apply to Pratt within the major they studied at DCAD will enter as juniors at Pratt.
-DCAD students who apply to Pratt for a different major from the one they studied at DCAD will come in as sophomores for all majors but fashion design.
-Fashion design students will enter as freshmen.
+DCAD Transfers: DCAD students must have a minimum of a 3.0 GPA for guaranteed entrance into Pratt’s programs for fall 2017.Those below 3.0 will be reviewed individually by the academic department and are not guaranteed admission.
+All DCAD applicants to Pratt must submit Pratt’s online application as transfer student along with their transcript(s) and portfolio.
+DCAD students who apply to Pratt for the major they studied at DCAD will enter as juniors at Pratt.
+DCAD students who apply to Pratt for a different major from the one they studied at DCAD will enter as sophomores for all majors but fashion design and architecture, where they would enter as freshmen.
+Architecture students will be at Pratt’s campus for five years to complete the B.Arch (a five year program).

 Transfer of Credits